chadrem/workers/README.md

       t.result     # Output value (the result of i * i in this example). t.exception  # The exception if one exists. end

+TaskGroup and Task can then be used to build an easy to use parallel map.
+Care will have to taken regarding global data and the thread safety of data structures:

+    Workers.map([1, 2, 3, 4]) { |i| i * i }

 ## Contributing